koldinger/Tardis/README.md

 Password should only be set if a password is specified in the backup.
 If you leave it blank (ie, password=), it will prompt you for a password during mount.

 Other options are available via -help.  (details TBD)

+Due to the nature of FUSE filesystems, allowing any user to mount the filesystem can create a potential security hole, as most permissions are ignored.
+The most effective way to perserve some security is to mount the filesystem as root, with the "-o allow_other -o default_permissions" options specified.
+This allows all users to access the file system, and enforces standard Unix file permission checking.